 Now screw the large retaining back nut onto the push-button threads.

-Push the clip onto the Push-button threads making sure it is secure by the retain clip, place the cistern lid back onto the toilet cistern.
+Push the clip onto the Push-button threads making sure it is secure by the retaining clip, place the cistern lid back onto the toilet cistern.

 That’s it you all done; it’s time to turn on the water and test you work.